jxnet/Jxnet/README.md

 ...
 ```

-*) In Windows you need to install Npcap with Winpcap support.
+*) In Windows you need to install Npcap with WinPcap API-compatible Mode.

 License